6666dustry/separator-HELL/README.md

 *sand separator3* separates sand with power into copper,lead,graphite,titanium.

-*sand separator4* separates sand with water and power into copper,lead,graphite,titanium,thorium
+*sand separator4* separates sand with water and power into scrap,graphite,titanium,thorium

 *scrapper sand separator* separates sand into scrap and spore pod.